 No tennis court is perfect but some conditions can make the calibration much harder.

-The default light setting in the "Advanced" screen (bottom left corner) is automatic.
 The In/Out device will try to adjust to the light conditions - to be more precise, the device is adjusting independently the exposure of the cameras depending of the light environment.
 If you play with sun facing the cameras such as early morning, late afternoon with camera facing the sun, the device will adjust automatically the light settings.

-It's also the case if you play outdoor at night with four or six big light poles.
+The adjustment also happens if you play outdoor at night with four or six big light poles.

 Shadows make more difficult to do line calling and record video.
 If the shadow is 'irregular' (like generated by a tree), it should be OK.
 It really depends.

 If the shadow produces a 'straight' line near a court line, the detection is going to be much more difficult because the device might be counfused by the virtual line created by the shadow and the real court line.

 Important tip: Successive upgrades of the beta have made the calibration more and more robust for those challenging situations.
 This is why it's important to upgrade to the latest firmware available.

 It can be very worthwhile to check how the court is calibrated (or not calibrated) by the device.
 Press outside of the overlay.
 The device will show the court overlay that has been detected.
 If there is a problem, you might understand if there is any specific problem.

 Ideally, you want to have the same space between the double corners and the ends of the cameras views.
 This is best for the court calibration.
 That being said, sometimes it's useful to tilt forward / backward (pitch angle) or rotate the camera (yaw angle) just a little bit: 1 or 2 degrees.
 Not too much.
 It might helps the computer vision to find and calibrate the court.